 Even though baking soda is natural, it can still be dangerous.
 Baking soda can be pretty harmful, especially if it’s eaten.
-There has been at least one case documented in the Western Journal of Emergency Health in which a man experienced severe bleeding when he swallowed baking soda.
+There has been at least one case documented in the

 The recommended dose of baking soda that is considered safe for an adult is 1/2 teaspoon dissolved in 4–8 ounces of water every two hours.
 Any more than that can cause complications.
 You can actually get brain damage or brain bleeding if you ingest too much baking soda.

 Mild complications from an overdose of baking soda include:

 Rare cases of baking soda overdose lead to:

 There have even been cases of people’s stomachs actually exploding from too much baking soda.

 Warning: If you are pregnant, be especially careful.
 Using baking soda for UTIs while pregnant can harm both you and your baby.

 In general, UTIs are treated with antibiotics.
 In some cases, if you’re experiencing severe discomfort and irritation from the infection when you use the bathroom, your doctor may prescribe a medication called phenazopyridine, which is designed to reduce pain in the bladder area.
 Phenazopyridine is not an antibiotic.
 It won’t cure a UTI, but it can help make you more comfortable.
 This drug will cause your urine to be a bright orange color and may stain undergarments.